zimbatm/connect/tetherctl/README.md

  The API has the following endpoints:

  * POST `/peer/add/:endpoint_type/*pubKey` - adds a peer with the given public key to the WireGuard device.
 The endpoint type specifies which type of endpoint the peer wants to communicate with the server on (available values: any, ipv4, ipv6, domain).
 The request has no body.
-The config that the peer can use to setup its own wireguard cilent is returned here (essentially runs `add-peer` command). *Example: .../peer/add/any/this_is_a_private_key*
+The config that the peer can use to setup its own wireguard client is returned here (essentially runs `add-peer` command). *Example: .../peer/add/any/this_is_a_private_key*
  * DELETE `/peer/remove/*pubKey` - removes a peer with the given public key from the WireGuard device (essentially runs `remove-peer` command).
 Request will succeed even if peer does not exist meaning that even if a request is accidentally repeated, the peer will only be removed once.
 * GET `/peer/config/:endpoint_type/*pubKey` - returns the config of a peer with the given public key (essentially runs `get-peer-config` command) and the specified endpoint type of the server (available values: any, ipv4, ipv6, domain).

 To stop the api use the `stop-api` command or just stop the program using `Ctrl+C`.
 Note, only one API is allowed to run at a time.

 ## Example
 This is an example how to use `tetherctl` to setup a device.
-Then, add a peer through the api allowig the peer to connect to the device.
+Then, add a peer through the api allowing the peer to connect to the device.
 1. Start `tetherctl` in `cli` mode
 ```bash
 go run . cli